NEWS AND EVENTS

 of architectural styles.
 More importantly, the district captures the

 unique personality of Washburn.
-The concentration of single-family homes and
+The concentration of single-family homes

-“DuPont Row,” the historic district becomes one of 84 nationally
+as “DuPont Row,” the historic district becomes one of 84 nationally

 recognized districts in the State of Wisconsin.